 In our bid to produce higher risk-adjusted returns, we shall examine if there is a case for using multiple indices rather a single index.

 Here we take the example of the Vanguard Total Stock Market (VTSMX).
 This index which consists of all investable stocks in the United States (almost 4,000 stocks).

 The weightages of this index are based on market capitalization of the underlying companies.
 A constituent like Microsoft Corporation with its $1.22 trillion market valuation takes about 3.70% of the index weight.
 As a result, we see that large cap companies constitute over 80% of the index.
 And mid caps have a much smaller 12% proportion.
 And finally, a few thousand small cap companies together stitch the remaining 6% weightage.

 The issue with this weightage structure is that any stellar performance in mid cap and small cap stocks would be a drop in the ocean.
 The VTSMX index will miss out entirely on that mid cap and small cap rally.
 In other words, for the elephant to move, the large cap stocks will have to rise in performance to have any impact on the VTSMX.

 For an investor, there are two possible strategies you can consider.

-Strategy 1.1 – Invest in three separate funds in fixed weightages and rebalance annually
+Strategy 1.1 – Invest in three separate index funds in fixed weightages and rebalance annually

-This strategy requires you to not be dependent on the VTSMX index’s ever changing allocation to large, mid and small caps but to define your own weightage.
-For example – you make want to choose 60% investment to large caps, 25% to mid caps and 15% to a small cap index.
+This strategy requires you to not be dependent on the VTSMX index’s ever changing allocation to large, mid and small caps.
+Instead you can define your own weightage.
+So, you may want to choose 60% investment to large caps, 25% to mid caps and 15% to a small cap index.
+Or any other combination.

 - 60% monies to Vanguard 500 Index (VFINX)